Wellness in Austria – Regions for peace, nature & relaxation

 Wellness in Austria on a bench by the stove

-Is wellness in Austria only worthwhile in winter?
+Is wellness in Austria only particularly good in winter?

-Is wellness in Austria possible without a car?
+Is wellness in Austria easily possible even without a car?

 We found several regions to be easily accessible without a car.
-This works particularly well for short breaks when accommodation, thermal baths, or spas are close together and the distances remain manageable.
+This works particularly well for short breaks when accommodation, thermal baths, or spa towns are close together and distances remain manageable.
+Spa towns often have an advantage because many amenities are concentrated in one place.

 What role does food play in wellness in Austria?